Unione Cestistica Casalpusterlengo

-Unione Cestistica Casalpusterlengo, also known as U.C.C. and Assigeco Casalpusterlengo, is an Italian professional basketball club base in Codogno, Lombardy.
+Unione Cestistica Casalpusterlengo, since 2016 known as Assigeco Piacenza, is an Italian professional basketball club based in Codogno, Lombardy.

 History

 The team was founded in 1977 by Franco Curioni, who remains its president to this day.
 In 2004 Casalpusterlengo reached the third division Serie B1.
 Five years later the team was promoted to the professional LegaDue, playing two seasons before withdrawing in 2011 due to financial difficulties.

 Arena

 In order to comply with the league's capacity regulations during the years it played in LegaDue, its home arena was PalaCastellotti in Lodi.